 Patients are admitted the day before the procedure.
-Over the course of the day, the relevant tests are carried out and the colon (large intestine) cleaned out with an enema to ensure that it is clean and as free from bacteria as possible.
+Over the course of the day, the relevant tests are carried out and the colon cleaned out with an enema to ensure that it is clean and as free from bacteria as possible.

 Colovaginoplasty requires at least a week to ten days in hospital, so that the medical team can better monitor patients’ progress.

-It begins with a Pfannenstiel incision (the same as that used during a caesarean) in the abdomen, providing the surgeon with access to the abdominal cavity.
+The operation begins with a Pfannenstiel incision (the same as that used during a caesarean) in the abdomen, providing the surgeon with access to the abdominal cavity.

 18 to 20 centimetres of the sigmoid colon, complete with blood vessels, are separated and sectioned, and moved to the area of the perineum.
-Previously, a tunnel has been made in the area, running from the perineum inside the abdomen.
+Previously, a tunnel has been made in the area, running from the perineum to inside the abdomen.
 The rest of the sectioned colon is joined together so it can continue to carry out its function after the operation.

-The rest of the procedure (removing the testicles, shortening of the urethra and vaginal aesthetics) is the same as with the penile inversion technique.
+The rest of the procedure (removing the testicles, shortening the urethra and vaginal aesthetics) is the same as with the penile inversion technique.

 After the operation, two abdominal drainage catheters are put in place which will be removed after at least 48 hours post-op, at the time the medical team deems fit.